It is a pleasure to serve Alfalfa County.

 I have two or more business locations, may I render one 901 form?

 No. You must submit a return for each business location.
 All business must be assessed on an individual basis so the school districts are funded properly.
+Some assets may be moveable and have multiple locations during the year.
+In that instance you will need to assess the assets with the location as of January 1, or the location of the Oklahoma headquarters of the business.

 What if I have no assets to report?

 If you feel you have nothing to report, attach an explanation about why nothing was reported and file it with the County Assessor’s office.
-Almost all businesses and rental units have some assets to report even if it is only supplies, or rented equipment.
+Almost all businesses and rental units have some assets to report even if it is only supplies, inventory, or rented equipment.

 What if the business has sold or closed?